r-rust/spongedown/readme.md

 ## Examples

 Spongedown converts markdown file to html with support for svgbob diagrams.
-To play with spongedown, try the [online demo](http://ivanceras.github.io/svgbob-editor/)!
+Try the [online demo](http://ivanceras.github.io/svgbob-editor/)!

 To convert it in R: